odoran/asgn5/README.md

      Implementation Step:
      This will involve replacing the word “expert” in the “queries” map to “report”.

-2. Update the string that the wait time reporter can submit
+2. Update the string that the wait time reporter can text

      Motivation:
-     To report, you will submit the line you are waiting on and the specific time for that line.
+     To report, you will text the line you are waiting on and the specific time for that line.

      Implementation Step:
      This will updating the format of how information from reporters is parsed.
 Right now, the format is "report [topic]", where the topic can be the specific line.
 However, in addition to the line, the reporter has to record the wait time.
 As a result, this string needs to be updated to be sent and received as "report [topic] [time]".

+3. Update the string that the wait time asker text

+     Motivation:
+     To ask, you will text the line you want to go to.

+     Implementation Step:
+     This will updating the format of how information from users that ask a wait time is parsed.
+Right now, the format is "ask [topic] [question]", where the topic can be the specific line.
+A question no longer needs to be asked because the application's only purpose is to report wait times for campus dining lines.

-3. Create the “answer” that is sent to the user who asked of the wait time
+4. Create the “answer” that is sent to the user who asked of the wait time

      Motivation:
      This string should include the specific wait time recorded, concatenated to the time the wait time was recorded and when